-GASB Codification Section 1800.142.
-Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
-GASB requires the fund balance amounts to be properly reported within one of the fund balance categories list below:
+GASB Codification Section 1800.142 Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
+GASB requires the fund balance amounts to be properly reported within one of the fund balance categories lists below:

-- a.
-Non-spendable fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned).
-All non-spendable fund balances at year end related to not in spendable asset form. - b.
-Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource provider, or through enabling legislation.
-Restricted fund balance of the School relate to reserves required by the landlord for property maintenance and repairs.
+a.
+Nonspendable - fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned).
+All nonspendable fund balances at year end related to not in spendable asset form.